Harriet Friedmann, PhD

 Pollinator of an Emerging Mode of Human Foodgetting

 I am a food system analyst, writer and lecturer.
 I first entered this unknown realm in the 1970s by studying the world wheat market, which I intuited would be an intrinsically important way to understand world economy holistically, from settler farms to finance, migration, logistics and inter-state power.
 My PhD (Harvard, 1977) turned out to cross two unrelated fields --- Rural Sociology and World-Systems.* The first led to influential articles on farming systems (see publications) and a long, fruitful collaboration with Philip McMichael on a historical approach called food regimes.
+I am now exploring natural history and historical nature of food and farming.

 I was also lucky to be connected with the early emergence of the pioneering Toronto Food Policy Council and its eventual embrace of city-regional food systems.** These connections happily converged with two emergent phenomena: the inter-disciplinary intellectual field of food studies*** which contributes to reconnecting social and natural sciences; and the social movements, social economy experiments, and policy initiatives at all scales, contributing to potential transformations in human relations to land, bodies, society, and governance.